 Note: Graduated students born AFTER June 30, 2001 do NOT have to pay the $375 tuition fee for any of these courses IF they register for an online course AND become ACTIVE in the course (by submitting a significant number of assignments or assessments) before May 2020.

 - What is the tuition fee for international students?

 - The tuition fee for international students is $1,175 per course.
 International students already enrolled at New Westminster Secondary School also pay the tuition fee of $1,175 per course.

 - May I register for a course at any time during the school year?

 - When we are open – YES.

 Most online courses are accessible throughout the year (except August).
 Courses are not accessible and our locations are closed in August to allow for staff holidays.
 Depending on staffing, a few of our courses might not be available between mid-June and September.
 Visit our Course Outlines page starting in February for details.

 - How long does it usually take to complete a course?

-- Our courses follow BC Ministry of Education curriculum and learning outcomes and are designed to be completed in about 120 hours of study for well-prepared students.
-For example, if you work on your course 10 hours a week, it would take you 12 weeks to complete it.
+- Our courses follow the British Columbia Ministry of Education curriculum and are designed to be completed in 100 – 120 hours.
+So if you work on your course 10 hours a week, it would take you 10 – 12 weeks to complete it.
 Well prepared students have completed courses is as little as 100 hours or even quicker especially if they have taken the course before.
-Please contact the teacher of the course for more details.

 - How do I write tests for my online course?